Trainee Positions Available:

-Undergraduate and Postgraduate Training
+Undergraduate and Postgraduate Trainees and Volunteers:

+At any given time we are a number of student research trainees in our program.
 This is an ideal research experience for local students interested in attending graduate programs for psychology, social work, nutrition, public health, genetics and medical school.
-Students are also encouraged to attend our weekly research meetings, journal club, and didactic seminars each Tuesday morning.
+Students are also encouraged to attend our weekly research meetings, journal club, and didactic seminars.
+These occur each Tuesday morning.
 To apply as a student trainee, you must be able to commit to work with our program for two semesters and devote 10 hours a week.
 We also require trainees to have a cumulative GPA of at least 3.0.

-We conduct interviews each August, December, and April for the following semester.
+We conduct interviews for all other research trainee positions in August, December, and April for the following semester.
 We will contact you for an interview if you have made it to the second round of the application process and will announce acceptance into the program by the end of the semester.

 The trainee should be able to commit to 8-10 hours/week and be available for a yearlong term.
 Applicants should be interested in learning how to conduct high-quality research that focuses on real-world applicability and broad dissemination.
 Ideal candidates are reliable, professional, punctual, detail-oriented, and able to work independently.
 Previous research experience is strongly preferred.
 Preference will be given to candidates with a working knowledge of psychology and/or public health, as well as to those with experience in Qualtrics.